 A run object SHOULD contain a property named artifacts whose value is an array of zero or more unique (§3.7.2) artifact objects (§3.23) each of which represents an artifact relevant to the run.

-If artifacts is absent, it SHALL default to an empty array.

 The array SHOULD contain elements representing at least those artifacts in which results were detected, but it MAY contain elements representing all artifacts examined by the tool (whether or not results were detected in those artifacts), or any subset of those artifacts.
 It MAY also include other artifacts relevant to the run, such as attachments (§3.24.24).

 NOTE: artifact objects contain information that is useful for viewers.
 Viewers will be able to provide the most information to users if the artifacts property is present and contains information for every artifact in which results were detected.